intel/acat/README.md

 Contact: webadmin@linux.intel.com
-## Official release of ACAT v1.50.0 is now available [here](https://github.com/01org/acat/releases)
+## Official release of ACAT v2.00 is now available [here](https://github.com/intel/acat/releases)
+### This release includes:
+- Enhanced language models that are specifically fine-tuned for [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) with word and sentence predictions to improve typing efficiency and provide a personalized user experience
+- Multiple typing modes for faster communication
+- Revamped and modernized user interface design
+- Wizard-based user onboarding
+- Modular software architecture for easier extensibility

-## Introduction
+## Background
-Assistive Context-Aware Toolkit (ACAT) is an open source platform developed at Intel Labs to enable people with motor neuron diseases and other disabilities to have full access to the capabilities and applications of their computers through very constrained interfaces suitable for their condition.
-More specifically, ACAT enables users to easily communicate with others through keyboard simulation, word prediction and speech synthesis.
-Users can perform a range of tasks such as editing, managing documents, navigating the Web and accessing emails.
+The Assistive Context-Aware Toolkit (ACAT) is an open-source platform created at Intel Labs.
+It is designed to enhance communication for individuals with restricted speech and typing capabilities.
+It achieves this by providing functionalities like keyboard simulation, word/sentence prediction, and speech synthesis.

-ACAT was originally developed by researchers at Intel Labs for Professor Stephen Hawking, through a very iterative design process over the course of three years.
+ACAT was originally developed by researchers in Intel Labs for Professor Stephen Hawking.
 Professor Hawking was instrumental to the design process and was a key contributor to the project design and validation.
-After Intel deployed the system to Professor Hawking, we turned our attention to the larger community and continued to make ACAT more configurable to support a larger set of users with different conditions.
+After Intel deployed the system to Professor Hawking, Intel turned its attention to the larger community and continued to make ACAT more configurable to support a larger set of users.

-Our hope is that, by open sourcing this configurable platform, developers will continue to expand on this system by adding new user interfaces, new sensing modalities, word prediction and many other features.
-ACAT is designed to run on Microsoft Windows* machines and can interface to different sensor inputs such as infrared switches, camera, push buttons, and more.
+By making this configurable platform open source, developers can continue to expand its capabilities by adding new user interfaces, new sensing modalities, language prediction, and other features.

-ACAT is written in C# using Microsoft Visual Studio 2015 and .NET 4.5 and runs on Microsoft Windows 7 or later.
-Word prediction functionality is powered by [Presage](http://presage.sourceforge.net/), an intelligent predictive text engine created by Matteo Vescovi.
+ACAT is written developed in C# using Microsoft Visual Studio* 2022 and .NET 4.8.1.
+It runs on Windows® 10 (20H2 or higher) and 11.

 ## Project Website
-Click [here](http://01.org/acat) for the ACAT project website.
+Click [here](https://www.intel.com/content/www/us/en/developer/tools/open/acat/overview.html) for the ACAT project website.
-Documentation can be found [here](https://01.org/acat/documentation)

 ## Licensing
 ACAT is distributed under the Apache License, Version 2.0.

-## Who It's For
-ACAT is useful for Microsoft Windows developers who are interested in developing assistive technologies to people with ALS or similar disabilities.
-Also for researchers who are working on new user interfaces, new sensing modalities or word prediction and wanting to explore these innovations in the this community.